DorenCalliku/markdown-cv/index.md

 # Doren Çalliku

 Junior neuroscientist working on clinical data of Dementia and psychiatric diseases.
 Background in computer engineering and neuropsychology.
+Supporting social FAIRness of algorithms.

 <div id="webaddress">
 <a href="mailto:dcalliku@gmail.com">dcalliku@gmail.com</a>